hrushikesh-deshpande01/virtualMachineReservationSystem/README.md

 ```http
   DELETE /user/id/2
 ```
-Admin user can delete any other user but not self.Authentication is required.
+Admin user can delete any other user but not self.authentication is required.

 ```json
 {